LoopLLC/PushQ/Readme.md

 Pushq
 =====

-A thin wrapper over Google's push queues.
+Pushq is a thin wrapper over Google's push queues.
 POST a payload and a URL, and this service will POST the payload to the URL with retries if the URL does not return a 200 response.

+In addition to the simple REST API, this project has an administrative console for creating API Keys and viewing statistics.

 REST API
 --------